 The Command WorkStation Job Center is a centralized location where you can view and manage jobs sent to the connected Fiery server.
-Job Center includes the Printing and Processing queues and the Held, Printed, and Archive lists.
+Job Center includes the Printing and Processing queues and the Held, Printed, Archived, and Completed views.

 You can use Job Center to do the following: